Expressing and handling breast milk in hospital

 How much breast milk will I express?

-It is expected that you will see significant increases in the amount of breast milk you express over the first eight days following the birth.
-But to get an increase you will need to express around eight to 12 times in 24 hours.
+It is expected that you will see increases in the amount of breast milk you express over the first 8 days.
+To get an increase you will need to express around 8 to 12 times in 24 hours.

 If you have a healthy term baby this will be plenty.
-If you have any worries or have a baby that was born early, or was given an orange or red hat, talk to a member of staff.
+Talk to a member of staff if you:

-Over the first few weeks the amount you express may stabilise and you may be able to express between 700 and 900 mls per day.
+Over the first few weeks the amount you express may stabilize.
+You may be able to express between 700 and 900mls each day.

 There are many reasons that might affect the amount of milk you can express.
-It is rarely an indication of how much milk you actually make, so the focus should be on celebrating every drop, however much you manage to get.
+The amount you express is rarely an indication of how much milk you actually make.
+The focus should be on celebrating every drop, however much you manage to get.

-Whilst you are in hospital your midwife will help you use an expressing assessment form.
-This will make sure that you are expressing effectively and will give you the opportunity to speak to staff about any issues.
+Whilst you are in hospital, your midwife will help you use an expressing assessment form.
+This will make sure that you are expressing effectively.
+It will give you the opportunity to speak to staff about any issues.

 You will be given a daily expressing log to complete and share with your midwife.
 This will help you to keep track of how expressing is going.